Should You Let Your Cat Outside?

 At the end of the day, whether your cat is an indoor or outdoor cat, we know they’ll love our Petozy Scratching Toy.
 After all, it helps to facilitate safe and happy scratching time - something that’s important for all cats - and it looks pretty stinking cute, too.

-What decision have you made about letting your cat outside or keeping it inside?
+Which choice have you made about letting your cat outside or keeping it inside?
 Let us know in the comments below!
 Looking for more helpful or entertaining content related to cats?
 Browse our about cats section.